15 Cheapest Universities in Arkansas for International Students

 The tuition fee at Southern Arkansas University for incoming international master’s students is 7,170 USD.
 With its cheap rates, you can guarantee you’ll get a quality education without breaking the bank!

-4. Ouachita Baptist University
+4. John Brown University

 Ouachita Baptist University is a higher educational institution with over 130 years of teaching experience.
 The university boasts a 25 percent athlete-to-student population ratio, with over 16 intercollegiate teams, and 12 GAC Championships under their belt.
 As they have 1,500 students in their latest data check, this means that 375 of them are student-athletes with most of them being regional and national level competitors.
 The school is also closely associated with a religious institution, namely the Arkansas Baptist State Convention.
 Tying these two together promotes a healthy body and mindset for their students to receive quality Liberal Arts education.

-5. University of Arkansas at Monticello
+7. University of Central Arkansas

 8. University of Arkansas at Pine Bluff